ansys/grantami-bomanalytics/doc/source/user_guide/external_records.rst

 Pre-requisites
 --------------

-To use this functionality, the following conditions must be met:
+The following conditions must be met to use this feature:

 * The version of ``grantami-bomanalytics`` must be version 2.4 or later.
 * The Granta MI server is running MI Restricted Substances and Sustainability Reports 2026 R1 or later.